xtanaa001/academic-kickstart/content/home/research.md

 +++

-## Online Decision-Making and Incentives
+### Online Decision-Making and Incentives

 I study the interplay between online algorithms, mechanism design, and machine learning.
 Current topics of interest include online mechanism design and online learning.

-## Networked Systems, Platforms, and Markets
+### Networked Systems, Platforms, and Markets

-I work on problems where theory provides useful insight for the design of platforms and markets in computer networks, cloud computing and energy systems.
+I am interested in problems where theory provides useful insight for the design of real platforms and markets in computer networks, cloud computing and energy systems.